connectomicslab/connectomemapper3/paper/paper.md

   pipelines to analyze them present important challenges for scalable computing, data sharing, reproducibility and transparency of the analysis.

-The last ten years have indeed witnessed an evolution of research incentives and a trend towards the adoption by the community of open research practices, which promotes `open data` and `open method`, to address these challenges.
+The last ten years have indeed witnessed a number of technical advances and a trend towards the adoption by the community of open research practices, which promotes `open data` and `open method`, to address these challenges.
-This has led for instance to the elaboration of the principles of open and reproducible research for neuroimaging using Magnetic Resonance Imaging (MRI) [@Nichols:2017] and to the recommendation of standard practices for sharing code and programs [@EglenTowardNeuroscience:2017].
+This has led in particular to the creation of a community standard, know as the Brain Imaging Data Structure (BIDS) standard, initially designed to ease the practice of sharing raw MRI data [@GorgolewskiTheExperiments:2016].
-To ease and automate the practice of sharing raw and processed neuroimaging data and code with appropriate metadata and provenance records, multiple initiatives have developed new standards, tools, and educational resources [@GorgolewskiNipype:2011] [@GorgolewskiTheExperiments:2016] [@GorgolewskiBIDSMethods:2017] [@Kennedy2019].
+[@GorgolewskiBIDSMethods:2017], and the elaboration of the principles of open and reproducible research for neuroimaging using Magnetic Resonance Imaging (MRI) [@Nichols:2017] and to the recommendation of standard practices for sharing code and programs [@EglenTowardNeuroscience:2017].

-Following these advances, a number of processing pipelines, supporting the mapping of connectomes derived from MRI data organized following the BIDS standard, such as C-PAC [@cpac:2013], NIAK [@BellecNeuroimagingNIAK:2016], fMRIPrep [@Ghosh:2018], dMRIPrep [@dmriprep:2019], QSIPREP [@CieslakQSIPrep:2020], MRtrix3_connectome [@Smith2019:BIDSApp], NDMG [@KiarAVariability:2018] and PyNets [@PisnerPyNets:2020] have been developed.
+Combined with advances in software virtualization, BIDS has enabled the creation of the BIDS Apps framework which uses software container technology to achieve portability and reproducibiliy, creating, testing, versioning and archiving portable applications for analyzing neuroimaging data organized and described in compliance with the Brain Imaging Data Structure (BIDS).
-They have demonstrated their capability in addressing all the challenges of data sharing, portability, computing scalability, reliability, reproducibility and transparency.
+A large ecosystem of processing pipelines supporting the mapping of connectomes has evolved around this framework, including C-PAC [@cpac:2013], NIAK [@BellecNeuroimagingNIAK:2016], fMRIPrep [@Ghosh:2018], dMRIPrep [@dmriprep:2019], QSIPREP [@CieslakQSIPrep:2020], MRtrix3_connectome [@Smith2019:BIDSApp], NDMG [@KiarAVariability:2018] and PyNets [@PisnerPyNets:2020], which have all demonstrated their capability in addressing all challenges related to data sharing, portability, computing scalability, reliability, reproducibility and transparency.
 However, none of the existing solutions provide a direct alternative to Connectome Mapper (CMP), whose has been created, and two versions released, before the emergence of the BIDS standard and the containerization technologies, to simplify the organisation and the analysis of sMRI, dMRI, and rfMRI from raw data to multi-scale